kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscope.md

 ./imports.sh
 ```

 Within the demo/scripts folder you can also run the *./massPopulate.sh* script a few times.
-This will run 17 invocations via that *populate.sh* script and perform 3 runs of *./randomize.sh* to spread out the times of some audit records for demoing analytics.
+This will run about 400 invocations with a smattering of errors, spread acorss a number of dates for demoing reports and analytics.